 The gold and extensive embroidery, and the weight of the silk necessary to support that, make this kimono heavier than several of my uchikake, despite it being unpadded.
 Yet the overall visual feel is one of lightness, aided by the paleness of the gold thread against the white brocade.
 The hakkake is made of the same karaori without embroidery, giving a clear view of the technique.
 It's interesting that in this furisode the bands of differing gold brocade are offset at irregular intervals across the seams, with only the embroidery matched.

 It's difficult to categorize this kimono.
-At a guess, I'd lean towards a wedding kimono, despite its lack of traditional red lining.
+At a guess, I would have been tempted to lean towards a wedding kimono, despite its lack of traditional red lining.
 Its weight was such that I wondered when I first saw it whether it might actually be a wedding uchikake, made to be worn open over a kakeshita, but the existence of a horizontal seam at the waist identifies it as a furisode to be worn with an obi, which would cover the adjustment seam.
+Although lined hakkake is lined with the same material as the outer, as it would be on an hon-furisode, it also lacks padding to either the hemline or sleeves, dropping it from the hon-furisode to the chu-furisode class, I think.
 Sourced in Kobe, Japan.

 Meiji irotomesode with yuzen-moyo and shishu.